check-spelling-sandbox/materialize/doc/developer/platform/ux.md

 ### Secret

-A secret is a new type of database object that securely stores a confidential credential.
+A secret is a new type of database object that securely stores a confidentical credential.

 To create a new secret: